Myosotis venticola: Description

 The chromosome number of M. venticola is unknown.

 The pollen of M. venticola is unknown.

 It flowers in January and fruits from January–February.

 Distribution and habitat

 Myosotis venticola is a forget-me-not endemic to specific high-elevation areas of Otago and southern Canterbury, South Island, New Zealand, from 1350–1675 m ASL.
-There are herbarium specimens of M. venticola from the Dunstan Mountains, Saint Marys Range (Awakino Ski Field) and Saint Bathans Range; photos of an plant on Mt Kyeburn originally identified as M. cheesemanii are also likely to be this species, but there are no herbarium specimens of this species from there.
+There are herbarium specimens of M. venticola from the Dunstan Mountains, Saint Marys Range (Awakino Ski Field) and Saint Bathans Range; photos of a plant on Mt Kyeburn originally identified as M. cheesemanii are also likely to be this species, but there are no herbarium specimens of this species from there.
 It is found on exposed rocky or gravelly ground in high-elevation sites with sparsely vegetated cushion herbfields, tussocks or fell field.

 Conservation status

-Myosotis venticola was not listed in the most recent assessment (2017-2018) under the New Zealand Threatened Classification system for plants.
+Myosotis venticola was not listed in the most recent assessment (2017–2018) under the New Zealand Threatened Classification system for plants.